$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Skill transferability bonus (up to 100 points):

-For a typical Nigerian applicant — a 29-year-old with a bachelor's degree, 3 years of engineering or IT experience, and CLB 9 across all skills — the realistic CRS score sits around 470 to 490.
-That is below the recent general pool cut-off, which is why category-based draws are worth monitoring.
-IRCC runs specialized draws for technology, healthcare, trades, transport, and agriculture, with lower cut-off scores.
+For a typical single Nigerian applicant — a 29-year-old with a bachelor's degree, 3 years of engineering or IT experience, and CLB 9 across all skills — the core and skill-transferability score is about 454 before any additional points.
+Actual competitiveness depends on the full profile and the draw type.
+IRCC runs category-based draws, whose eligibility and cutoffs vary over time.

-A provincial nomination (from a PNP) adds 600 points to your CRS score and is effectively an automatic ITA.
+A provincial nomination (from a PNP) adds 600 points to your CRS score and normally results in an ITA when the profile remains eligible.
 Many Nigerian professionals pursue a provincial nomination as their primary route rather than waiting for a general pool draw.

 Free Download